Being Kind Does Not Mean Being Available

 You stop being someone who chooses to show up as you become someone who is expected to.

-Availability Is Not a Measure of Care
+Availability Is Not A Measure Of Care

 Responding late does not mean you care less.